Skip to main content

 Metadata

-Descriptions, labels, and some higher-level UI context are off-chain metadata.
-They improve readability, but they are not the authority for contract state.
+Descriptions, labels, and higher-level UI context are off-chain metadata.
+They improve readability.
+They are not authoritative for contract state.

 FlowGuard does not remove the need for good key management.